-The state of Arkansas, like the other states, put these requirements in place for everyone’s safety as well as protection for the environment.
+Like the other states, the state of Arkansas put these requirements in place for everyone’s safety as well as protection for the environment.

-Whether it is for fun or it is for making a living, boating can certainly be a fun and productive activity.
+Whether it is for fun or making a living, boating can certainly be a fun and productive activity.
 Like many other outdoor activities that involve specialized equipment, boating does present some hazards.
-However, most accidents that are boating related can be prevented by education.
+However, most accidents that are boating-related can be prevented by education.